HelenHelene/eportfolio/RMPP/RMPP_Unit01_Activity.md

 The word count is 1,000 for the reflection piece.
 You will have to include this in your e-portfolio, but you can submit it to your tutor for formative feedback before Week 12.

-## Assessment Information: Choosing the topic for your literature review and presentation
-The topic of your literature review can only be selected from the pre-determined list of topics areas provided.
-Please see the list of topic areas and start to think which area you would like to investigate.
-Your literature review is due in unit 2 and you can submit an outline for the review in Unit 4.
-This outline submission will receive formative feedback only, to help you in your final submission.
-You can use the same topic for your research proposal presentation, due in unit 10.
-You can also submit an outline of the presentation in Unit 8, for formative feedback only.

-If you are on the MSc stream, you can use the topic of your capstone project for your research proposal.
-A few points to note:
- - Your literature review cannot be on the same topic as your capstone project.
-Reusing substantive sections of your own work will be considered as self-plagiarism, which is an academic offence.
-Hence, your literature review would need to be substantially different to that you will be developing/using in the Project module/Dissertation submission.
- - In the Project module, you will have to create a formal research proposal to be reviewed by your project supervisors (formative but compulsory).
-This is to ensure that your project is viable and meets the specified criteria for your chosen area of research.
-The assessment in this module cannot capture the requirements of a proposal submission in its entirety.
-However, it will provide a valuable starting point for your research proposal submission in the Project module.

 ### References